 - High load for the PD server.

 You can view the load, memory available, network traffic, and I/O utilities.
-When a bottleneck is found, it is recommended to scale out the capacity, or to optimize the cluster topology, SQL, cluster parameters, etc.
+When a bottleneck is found, it is recommended to scale out the capacity, or to optimize the cluster topology, SQL, and cluster parameters.

 You can view the errors triggered by the execution of SQL statements on each TiDB instance.
-These include syntax error, primary key conflicts, etc.
+These include syntax error and primary key conflicts.